saymrwulf/openssl/notes.md

-2021-03-10T03:38:00 - Minor doc updates: linking to article on quantization (openssl) 2021-03-10T18:56:00 - Refactor for clarity, might break a few tests though (openssl) 2021-03-24T00:48:00 - Minor doc updates: linking to article on quantization (openssl)
+2021-03-10T03:38:00 - Minor doc updates: linking to article on quantization (openssl) 2021-03-10T18:56:00 - Refactor for clarity, might break a few tests though (openssl) 2021-03-24T00:48:00 - Minor doc updates: linking to article on quantization (openssl) 2021-03-24T05:34:00 - Quick fix, referencing a known issue from the official repo (openssl)